-The vertical sleeve gastrectomy is a bariatric procedure that involves the removal of the outer 80-90% of the stomach.
+The vertical sleeve gastrectomy is a weight loss procedure that involves the removal of the outer 80-90% of the stomach.
 One of our most important hunger hormones, Ghrelin, is produced in this part of the stomach.
 Patients undergoing this procedure will, therefore, experience a significant reduction in hunger.
 In addition to the decreased hunger, the reduced size of the stomach will result in an early sense of satiety.

 Please see the video below for a detailed illustration of the procedure.